osnr/TabFS/README.md

 #### Chrome and Chromium

-Use the extension ID you copied earlier.
+Substitute the extension ID you copied earlier for `jimpolemfaeckpjijgapgkmolankohgj` in the command below.

 ```
 $ ./install.sh chrome jimpolemfaeckpjijgapgkmolankohgj